sergsoares/chancy-task-queue-example/README.md

 ![alt text](image.png)

-And we can look into details for each job
+And we can look into details for each job.

 ![alt text](image-2.png)

-Or into details for specific queues about the number of jobs already processed:
+Or into details for specific queues about the number of jobs already processed.

 ![alt text](image-3.png)